Revisiting Court Orders For Custody Or Support In California

 Let’s Get Ready For Court

-If you and the other parents are in agreement, we can draft or review the modification for approval by the court.
-If you are not on the same page, your dispute will have to be decided by a judge.
+If you and the other parties are in agreement, we can draft or review the modification for approval by the court.
+If you are not on the same page, your dispute will have to be decided by a judge, or we could attempt a round of mediation to resolve disputes.
 Maggio Law is ready to assist when you are ready to move forward.
 We can respond promptly if your ex has already petitioned the court for a modification.